 The Treshnish & Haunn Cottages Covid statement was first drafted on June 23rd 2020.
-We will update it when we have more information.
-Updated July 4th, 9th, 10th, 20th; August 1st and 23rd 2020.
+Please read it in its entirety.

 Our priority is to ensure our cottages are properly prepared and disinfected in line with Scottish Government guidelines before your arrival to minimise risk to our guests, our staff and the island community.

-- Risk assessments: We have a Covid-19 Risk Assessment which we will review on a regular basis.
+- Risk assessments: We have a Covid-19 Risk Assessment which we review on a regular basis.

 - Training: We have done the ASSC approved training for the Scottish Government approved Covid cleaning protocols.

 - Products: We will be using the usual cleaning materials we always use for deep cleaning, and sanitising with products with the required EN14476 number for eliminating viruses.

 - Certification: We have signed up for the Good to Go!
 Scheme with Visit Britain.

 - Covid-19 Terms & Conditions: Additional Covid-19 Terms & Conditions must be read and accepted when final payments are made before arrival.